Oil climbs with tight supply back in focus

-U.S. West Texas Intermediate crude CLc1 futures extended gains for a second straight session, trading at $90.53 a barrel, up 50 cents, or 0.6%.
+U.S. West Texas Intermediate crude CLc1 futures extended gains for a second session, trading at $90.27 a barrel, up 24 cents, or 0.2%.

 "Crude oil prices have started the week on the front foot, as the market continues to digest Russia's temporary ban on diesel and gasoline exports, into an already tight market, offset with the Fed's hawkish message that rates will stay higher for longer," IG Markets analyst Tony Sycamore said.

-Both contracts snapped a three-week winning streak to fall last week after a hawkish Federal Reserve stance rattled global financial sectors and raised oil demand concerns.
+Both contracts fell last week, snapping a three-week winning streak, after a hawkish Federal Reserve stance rattled global financial sectors and raised oil demand concerns.

 Prices had rallied more than 10% in the previous three weeks on forecasts of a wide crude supply deficit in the fourth quarter after Saudi Arabia and Russia extended additional supply cuts to the end of the year.